 Pick three.
 Or four.
 Thinking they'll taste good together is not helpful here.

-You read the recipe, and it is only as you realize that this is a Stone Soup type meal, that you understand that it may come out amazing, or repulsive, depending on what goes in, and what is done to it.
+You read the recipe, and it is only as you realize that this is a Stone Soup type meal, that you understand that it may come out tolerable, or repulsive, depending on what goes in, and what is done to it.
+It is generally not considered to be a company dish... or even one that anyone in the family will request by choice.

 Creativity is not only permitted, it is REQUIRED.
 Because you are down to having only a few things left in the cupboard.

-All those unharmonious meat flavors.
+All those unharmonious meat flavors, and now you have to figure out how to actually make them into something that doesn't taste like you just put all the bits into the pot and hoped for the best.
 Only one thing to do - Well, the tomatoes and onions always help!
 But not enough with squirrel, and rabbit, and venison (just a little dried left or you'd have made the whole soup with it), ALL in the same pot.
+(And remember, this is the GOOD version... if it is skunk and armadillo and pine woods squirrel, you may doubt the benefit of long cooking.)

 You have to cook it until the flavors meld.
 Well, the recipes now call for that.
 Then it may just have been that you made a big pot, hoped for the best, and treated it like Pease Porridge Hot, Pease Porridge Cold.
-Maybe you just hung it on the hook over the fire and swung it off for night, and on for a while before the next meal.
+Maybe you just hung it on the hook over the fire and swung it off for night, and brought it to a boil again before the next meal to make sure any happy bacteria were well killed before you served it up again.

 But you have a better stew if you cook it well.
 Of course the potatoes just about completely dissolve, but that just thickens it nicely.
 The meat goes all to string, and the beans soften and fall apart.
-The tomatoes carmelize, and add a darkness to the already darkened overcooked meat flavors.
+The tomatoes carmelize, and add a darkness to the already darkened overcooked meat flavors if you don't keep the water level up.

 The problem with cooking things a long time is that the flavors DO darken and deepen.
 Meat takes on a kind of strongish tone, and the top edges and the stew on the bottom of the pot tend to develop very done bits, if not outright burned.
 It does reach a point where it can burn very easily, even if you are adding water regularly.
 Or it can just end up tasting overcooked, but not quite burnt.
 Like you pulled it off almost but not quite in the nick of time.

-Burgoo then, could be a good hearty meal of stew.
-Or it could be an unmitigated disaster that punishes your taste buds.
+Burgoo then (theoretically at least!), could be a good hearty meal of stew.
+Or it could be an unmitigated disaster that punishes your entire mouth.

 So the last few years we learned how to keep the eggs coming without any supplemental heat or light in our open air coop.